 - new(ish) bloggers with a small following (e.g. <100 followers on WordPress)

 Interested?
-If you fit the criteria above, email me at mentalhealthathome (at) gmail (dot) com and let me know what you’d like to write a guest post about.
+If you fit the criteria above, get in touch at mentalhealthathome (at) gmail (dot) com and let me know what you’d like to write a guest post about.
 Please include your blog name & URL.

 Past Emerging Blogger Series Participants